Acceptable Use Policy

 This document sets out the Acceptable Use Policy (the “Acceptable Use Policy” or “AUP”) which applies to and governs any services used by you (“you”, the “user”) and marketed by us under the brand name ‘FlexiScale’ including any services provided through any website with a domain name ending ‘flexiscale.com’ (the “Website”), and to any email and other correspondence between us relating to such a service.
 It is to be read in conjunction with our terms and conditions (the “Terms and Conditions”) for FlexiScale, into which this document is incorporated by reference.
-You can find a copy of the Terms and Conditions here
+You request a copy of our Terms and Conditions.

 VARIATIONS TO THE ACCEPTABLE USER POLICY